 GRANT EXECUTE, SELECT, STATISTICS, SHOW ON DBC TO DBADMIN WITH GRANT OPTION;

-- Grant additional system-level privileges that not included in other grants.
+- Grant additional system-level privileges that are not included in other grants.

 GRANT MONRESOURCE, MONSESSION, ABORTSESSION, SETSESSRATE, SETRESRATE TO DBADMIN WITH GRANT OPTION;